Pod Security Standards (PSS) in Kubernetes

 1. Privileged

-- No security restrictions on pod execution.
+- No restrictions on pod configuration

 2. Baseline